Bettina Welch: Early life

-Welch was born Wellington, New Zealand as Betty Kathrine in March 1921. to Desmond Welch and Cathrine Jameson, her father worked variously as a clerk, civil servant and farmer, and was a soldier, who during WWI in 1916, served with the British as a member of the New Zealand Expeditionary Force, Bettina studied music in London, at the Preparatory Trinity College of Music.
+Welch was born Wellington, New Zealand as Betty Kathrine Welch in March 1921. to Desmond Welch and Cathrine Jameson, her father worked variously as a clerk, civil servant and farmer, and was a soldier, who during WWI in 1916, served with the British as a member of the New Zealand Expeditionary Force, Bettina studied music in London, at the Preparatory Trinity College of Music.